Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Motivation: triage in ventilator allocation

 Broadly, whether the efficient or the fair policy is optimal depends on the population's vulnerability relative to the scarcity of ventilators.
 As detailed in \Cref{sec:application}, \autoref{prop:optimal threshold} establishes that for any ventilator supply $k\in(0,1)$, there exists a threshold $\alpha^*(k)$ such that $\vx^E$ is optimal when $\alpha>\alpha^*(k)$ (i.e., when the share of vulnerable agents is large) and $\vx^F$ is optimal when $\alpha<\alpha^*(k)$.
 Moreover, because $\alpha^*(k)$ is increasing in $k$, the planner is more likely to prioritize efficiency over the worst-off agents as ventilators become scarcer.

-\autoref{fig:ventilators} illustrates these comparative statics for the case where $\rho(v)=v$, $H=0.5$, $L=0.1$, and $\gamma=2$.\footnote{In this specification, one can easily show that $\alpha^*(k)=k$ when $k\in(0,1/7]\cup [27/29,1)$; $\frac{1+k}{8}$ when $k\in [1/7, 7/9]$; and $\frac{37k-27}{8}$ when $k\in [7/9, 27/29]$.} Holding supply fixed, the optimal policy shifts from the prioritization of the worst-off to efficiency as the population becomes more vulnerable (as $\alpha$ increases).
+\autoref{fig:ventilators} illustrates these comparative statics for the case where $\rho(v)=v$, $H=0.5$, $L=0.1$, and $\gamma=2$.
+Holding supply fixed, the optimal policy shifts from the prioritization of the worst-off to efficiency as the population becomes more vulnerable (as $\alpha$ increases).
 Conversely, fixing the share of vulnerable agents, the planner shifts toward efficiency as the supply of ventilators shrinks (as $k$ decreases).
 Because $\alpha^*(k)$ is increasing, a larger supply of ventilators allows the planner to prioritize the worst-off agents even at higher levels of population vulnerability.
-While the exact threshold depends on model primitives, when $\alpha>k$, we reach an overall critical level when switching to the efficient policy is optimal regardless of the parameters of the model.
+While the exact threshold depends on model primitives, when $\alpha>k$, we reach a critical level beyond which switching to the efficient policy is optimal regardless of the parameters of the model.
 We term the latter region the ``crisis region.''